Soul II Soul: 1998–2006: Disbandment and aftermath

-In 1997, Daddae teamed up with Joey Jay and Norman Jay to produce the roots reggae dub reggae album "I n I Deal With Roots" under the collective monikor, The Truth, which was successful with Jah Shaka followers.
-The album reworked drum and bass structures and production techniques from King Tubby, Prince Alla,Yabby You, Big Youth's iconic Screaming Target album, as well as sampling bass lines from The Palmer Brothers Step it Out of BabylonIn 1998, the group officially disbanded with each member pursuing solo careers.
+In 1997, Daddae teamed up with Joey Jay and Norman Jay to produce the roots reggae dub reggae album "I n I Deal With Roots" under the collective moniker, The Truth, which was successful with Jah Shaka followers.
+The album reworked drum and bass structures and production techniques from King Tubby, Prince Alla,Yabby You, Big Youth's iconic Screaming Target album, as well as sampling bass lines from The Palmer Brothers Step it Out of Babylon In 1998, the group officially disbanded with each member pursuing solo careers.
 Following their disbandment, several members including Wilson-James, Mazelle, Lamya, and Kelly would release solo albums which would each garner success, respectively.
 Marcia Lewis and Kym Mazelle would also go on to become educators.
 In 1999, Kelly released her self-titled debut album, which spawned the number-one Dance chart single "Skin".
 The group often reunited and performed for a few selected dates over the course of their hiatus.

 In March 2002, Doreen Waddell, who had been living in Hove following her departure, died at 36 after being hit by three cars while she was fleeing from a shoplifting incident.
 In July 2002, Lamya released her solo debut album Learning from Falling, which spawned the number-one Dance chart single "Empires (Bring Me Men)".

 2007–2012: Reunion

 In 2007, Soul II Soul reformed at the Lovebox Festival in Victoria Park, London.
 The lineup consisted of Caron Wheeler, Jazzie B, Aitch B, with the new addition of MC Chickaboo.
 In December 2008, a radio programme about Soul II Soul was broadcast on BBC Radio 4.
-In January 2009, Lamya died of a sudden heart attack.
+In January 2009, Lamya died of a heart attack.

 The Soul II Soul Sound System featuring Caron Wheeler toured Australia nationally in February 2009.
 They performed at the Playground Weekender Festival near Sydney.
 Soul II Soul performed live at the Yasalam free concerts in conjunction with the 2009 Formula 1TM Etihad Airways Abu Dhabi Grand Prix celebrations in October 2009.

 In 2010, Soul II Soul reunited for their reunion tour with the lineup consisting of Jazzie B, Caron Wheeler, Rose Windross, Kym Mazelle, Charlotte Kelly, Aitch B, and MC Chickaboo.
 The group toured until the end of 2011.
 Following the tour, Kelly and Wheeler performed on-and-off as the featured vocalists for Soul II Soul.
 In 2012, Soul II Soul performed at the Lovebox Festival in which Kelly performed as the featured vocalist.
 In June 2012, Soul II Soul received the honorary PRS Heritage Plaque award.
 Jazzie B, Wheeler, Daddae, Mazelle, Kelly, Aitch B were among the members present.
 They also performed during the ceremony.
 In August 2012, Soul II Soul (Jazzie B, Jazzi Q, Aitch B, Caron Wheeler, and MC Chickaboo) performed at Channel 4's "House Party".
 In December 2012, Soul II Soul performed "Keep on Movin'" and "Back to Life (However Do You Want Me)" on Later... with Jools Holland with Caron Wheeler as the lead vocalist.
 They also confirmed to be working on a new album.